 The Capitalist System

 Gilbert describes capitalism as a “particular set of socio-economic practices and the social relations which they engender, reproduce, and come to depend on.”
 Some theorists call this a ‘capitalist social formation’.
 He also describes the capitalist system as a social, economic, political and cultural system for the production and distribution of material goods.
-Marx calls this the (what Marx calls the ‘capitalist mode of production.’
+Marx calls this the ‘capitalist mode of production.’
 The practices are important but only a part of the capitalist system.
 Either way it is the rich or capitalists that have the most power.

 Capitalism as a political system uses the power of wealth to apply pressure to governments to implement policies that are beneficial to the rich.
 They also spread propaganda that is favourable to them and their interests.
 Capitalists spend millions to lobby governments so they can control media institutions and this gives them significant influences over politics.
 Gilbert describes how we live in a ‘plutocracy’ – a society ruled by the rich.